Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 (I’ve linked to the specific bit here in case you missed it 🌿 → A Small Pebble For Stormy Days.)

-On the heavier days – those “let’s unleash one of the skeletons from the closet” kind of day – my stress rock is either in my hand or resting on my knee.
+On the heavier days, you know those “let’s unleash one of the skeletons from the closet” kind of day, my stress rock is either in my hand or resting on my knee.
 It’s supporting presence helping me through.

 Reflection, Your Way